romans-weapon/spear-framework/README.md

   )

 ```
-see more detailed explanation about multi-destinations with diagrams [here](https://romans-weapon.github.io/spear-framework/)
+See more detailed explanation about multi-destinations with diagrams [here](https://romans-weapon.github.io/spear-framework/#multi-targets-using-branch-api)

 ## Contributions and License